Traciehc/My-first-official-repository/README.md

 ###Learning the Basics
--Understanding how to use Github.
+- Understanding how to use Github.
--Creating repositories
+- Creating repositories
--Working with Git and GitHub locally.
+- Working with Git and GitHub locally.